 The largest of the four, 38mm across.

-A handful of bugs!
+A handful of bugs all cleaned up!

 All in all a wonderful place to find excellent Devonian fossils.

 I hope that La Farge continues to support the site.